truzo/tomango-2018/site/content/blog/using-quantity-queries-to-write-content-aware-css.md

 #### Added bonus

-As the <code class="language-css">:nth-last-child</code> selector works in a similar way to the famous <code class="language-css">:nth-child</code> selector, you can pass more than just a single number into the selector.
+As the `:nth-last-child` selector works in a similar way to the famous `:nth-child` selector, you can pass more than just a single number into the selector.
 For example, if you pass in n+5, you are able to test whether the container holds five or more elements and style all of the elements accordingly!

 ## Why use Quantity Queries?